retnowm/MPG-Dataset-Analysis/README.md

 - origin: the origin of the car
 - name : car name
 ## Missing Value
-There are missing values ​​in the horsepower column.
+1. There are missing values ​​in the horsepower column.
+2. Check for outliers in the horsepower column to determine the next stage
+3. There are outlier values ​​in the horsepower column, therefore we will impute medium value rather than mean value
 ## EDA (Exploratory Data Analysis)